SYaoJun/risinglight/docs/06-storage-basics.md

 ### Array & ArrayBuilder

 Data is stored in columns in RisingLight.
-Here a column is referred to as an "array".  `Array` is a trait over all arrays, specifyng the interface for all arrays. `PrimitiveArray<T>` implements the `Array` trait, where `T` can be `bool`, `i32`, etc. `ArrayImpl` is an enum over different arrays.
+Here a column is referred to as an "array".  `Array` is a trait over all arrays, specifying the interface for all arrays. `PrimitiveArray<T>` implements the `Array` trait, where `T` can be `bool`, `i32`, etc. `ArrayImpl` is an enum over different arrays.

 `ArrayBuilder` is a trait over array builders that builds `Array`.
 Similar to how `PrimitiveArray<T>` implements `Array`, `PrimitiveArrayBuilder<T>` implements `ArrayBuilder`. `ArrayBuilderImpl` is an enum over different array builders.